deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A5 If-thens and conditions.md

 ### Custom methods for ternary conditions

 You may want to use a custom method for your condition for your ternary.
 To do this, you simply use the method instead of the hardcoded conditional.
-There is a catch; you do need to cast the method to `(Boolean)` for Deephaven to recognize it properly.
+There is a catch - you need to cast the method to `(Boolean)` for Deephaven to recognize it properly.

-Let's use our `is_weekday` method that we used when filtering and decorating our data in a ternary statement to create a new column that tells us if the day of the week is a weekday or not.
+Let's use the `is_weekday` method in a ternary statement to create a new column that tells us if a given day falls during the week or weekend.

 ```python
 def is_weekday(day_of_week):